keptn/keptn.github.io/content/docs/develop/how_to/integrations/custom_integration/index.md

 ---
 title: Write a Keptn-service
-description: Learn how to implement your Keptn-service that listens to Keptn events and extends your Keptn with certain functionality.
+description: Implement your Keptn-service that listens to Keptn events and extends your Keptn with certain functionality.
 weight: 1
 ---